Waveey/django-app-terraform/README.md

    helm upgrade --install app-name ./helm-charts/app-name
    ```
 ## Extras
-I added a CICD pipeline to automate the deployment of this EKS deployment to the VPC created by the Cloudformatuin template.
+I added a CICD pipeline to automate the deployment of this EKS deployment to the VPC created by the Cloudformation template.

-## Project Structure
+## Project File Structure

 - Architecture diagram
 - Terraform script - /infrastructure/*